zuluchaka/tradingplan/README.md

 ## Trade Management

-Upon +10 pips in profit => Move STOP LOSS to breakeven
+Upon +10 pips in profit => Move STOP LOSS to breakeven and repeat it every 20 pips

 ## Stop Loss
 Place a stop to cover your bases in case my predictions about where the price will go is completely wrong.